-Management's Response and Corrective Action Plan: Northshore Charter School will review its current procedures for key processes and make appropriate changes.
-Reconciliations, a trial balance, adjusting entries, and the adjusted trial balance will be reviewed by the CEO and/or the Principal prior to the close of each accounting period.
+Management's Response and Corrective Action Plan: Northshore Charter School has reviewed its current procedures for key processes and made appropriate changes.
+Reconciliations, a trial balance, adjusting entries, and the adjusted trial balance are reviewed by the CEO and/or the Principal prior to the close of each accounting period.
 Financial statements will be prepared and reviewed by the CEO and/or Board Finance Committee after the close of each accounting period.

-Finding 2014-3 Material Weakness: Retirement Benefits
+Finding 2015-3 Material Weakness: Bank Reconciliations